On this page

 Uninvited sales of financial products and services generally isn’t permitted

 Generally, it is against the law for salespeople to sell financial advice or products, such as insurance, at a consumer’s door or via the phone unless the consumer invites the contact.

 You can report this conduct to Australian Securities and Investments Commission (ASIC).

-There is a cooling off period
+There is a cooling off period for some purchases

 If a consumer buys a product or service from a telemarketer, a door-to-door salesperson, or a salesperson that has approached them in a public place, they can change their mind and cancel the sales agreement for any reason without being charged anything.

 They have 10 business days to do this, starting the first business day after they sign or receive the agreement document.
 This is known as a cooling-off period.